dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 #### Scripting in custom forms

-In custom data entry form you can use JavaScript to create dynamic behavior and customizations.
+In custom data entry form you can use JavaScript to create dynamic behaviour and customizations.
 As an example, you can hide form sections based on specific user input for data elements, or show specific information when a form loads.